 and a balance sheet.

 ii.
-The Society's National Coordinators shall (subject to the
+The Society's National Coordinators may (subject to the

 and submit a financial report to the Annual General Meeting.